SPC120/university/applied-developer-course/lab4-oracleapex-and-adw/apex-adw.md

 ![](images/image59.png " ")

 15. Core query inside the document to see if it contains a keyword.
 In this first example we are looking for all documents who have the work MRN inside the after visit summary.
-The greater than zero means a score is detected, and therefore the information is inside!
+A score greater than 0 means the text is found inside the document.

 ![](images/image60.png " ")